 France

-The registration consists of two numerals, a hyphen and three numerals.
+The registration consists of two numerals, a hyphen and four numerals.

-The second numeral indicates the office of use where 4 stands for Trier.
+The second numeral indicates the office of use where 4 stands for Saarburg.

 France

-The registration consists of three numerals, followed by WWA and three numerals.
+The registration consists of four letters, followed by three numeralss.

 Other series